 Sensory organs such as the eyes as well as ears get dull with aging.
 Hearing loss is frequent among the elderly, and it’s a good idea to get your ears tested once every two years.
 Regular eye tests can aid in the early detection as well as treatment of eye disorders.
 Those who are more than 65 years should get their eyes checked once a year to screen for age-related disorders.

 I hope, that all of the above-discussed information has given you a better understanding of the screenings as well as tests that elderly individuals need.
 As you already know, prevention is always better than the cure and so, it is very important to adopt preventive healthcare measures especially whenever you have senior family members in your house.
-Opt for the best services related to home health care for seniors today.
+Opt for the best services related to home care services for seniors today.